EvanTLeh/EvanTLeh.github.io/index.md

 Implement merge functions and use line graphs to show patents based on industry through the years since 1980

-Graph showing rapidly evolving tech based on patents:
+Graph showing rapidly evolving tech based on patents for each industry:
 <img src="merge/output_13_1.png?raw=true"/>